 A total of up to 50 user earth models are allowed.
 Also, each earth model may have up to 25 layers.
 Use as many records needed to specify the data.
 The thickness of

-ROS Approved: June 9, 2016

 the last layer is infinity.
 This is specified as any value less than 0.0 (=-999.0 for example).
 The thickness value less than 0.0 is also used as end of earth model data.